bit-broker/website/content/en/docs/consumer/timeseries.md

 {{% /alert %}}

 {{% alert color="primary" %}}
 In our sample calls, we use the standard [server name and port](/docs/getting-started/install-local/#server-naming-and-ports) format outlined for [local installations](/docs/getting-started/install-local/) and [demos](/docs/getting-started/demo/).
-If you have an alternative API host base URL, then enter it in the box below to update all the sample calls on this page :<br/><br/>_Your API Host Base URL_<br/><input class="code-replace" data-item="http://bbk-consumer:8003" data-name="base url" type="text" size="64" placeholder="paste url here">
+If you have an alternative API host base URL, then enter it in the box below to update all the sample calls on this page :<br/><br/>_Your API Host Base URL_<br/><input class="code-replace" data-item="http://bbk-consumer:8003" data-name="base url" type="text" size="64" placeholder="enter url here">
 {{% /alert %}}

 {{% alert color="primary" %}}